 Anybody considering electrical work in the home will be affected by the changes, including DIY.
 If you are carrying out major works, like adding a new circuit it will be necessary to inform the Building Consultancy or use an electrician who is qualified to carry out the works and take care of the new rules for you.

-For general advice, guidance and information in easy to understand formats see Electrical Safety First.
+For general advice, guidance and information in easy to understand formats visit the Electrical Safety First website.

 What will happen if you do not follow the Building Regulations